Impact & Advocacy

 - AFP Canada's submission regarding privacy reform

 - Three Important Questions for YOU to Ask Candidates this Election Season

 - Top Six Takeaways for Fundraisers from the Special Senate Committee Report

 - Advisory Committee on the Charitable Sector

 - Friends in High Places: Why Government Relations matter to your organization

-- National Philanthropy Day Talking Points
+- National Philanthropy Day Talking Points and NDP Summary

 - AFP National Philanthropy Day website